Skip to content

 2. Installation and Setup

 Steps: Install Visual Studio: Use the official Visual Studio website or choose an alternative like Visual Studio Code.
-Install .NET Framework: Often automatically installed with Visual Studio.
+Install .NET Framework: Often installed automatically with Visual Studio.
 Exercise:

 Which software for Linux users?
 Linux users have several options to set up C# development environments.